schrockwell/pcw/SPECIFICATION.md

 Sent by: client only

-Sends commands to WinKeyer-compatible device.
+Sends commands to WinKeyer device.

 The bytes MUST correspond to Host Mode commands as described in the [WinKeyer documentation](https://hamcrafters2.com/files/WK3_Datasheet_v1.3.pdf) (TODO: which version, specifically?).

-The server MAY forward these commands directly to a WinKeyer-compatible device.
+The server MAY forward these commands directly to a WinKeyer device.

-In the absence of a WinKeyer-compatible device, the server MAY introspect the commands to control alternative hardware or software keying.
-For example, the server could handle the WinKey "Set WPM Speed" command to set the WPM of a remote radio using its native command protocol.
+In the absence of a WinKeyer device, the server MAY interpret the commands to control alternative hardware or software keying.
+For example, the server could handle the WinKey "Set WPM Speed" command to set the WPM of a radio using the radio's command protocol.

 The server MAY ignore the packet if there is no applicable device to handle the particular command.